Relationship Between Kinetic Energy And Temperature

 Temperature is a measure of the average kinetic energy of the particles in a substance.
 The higher the temperature of a substance, the greater the average kinetic energy of its particles.

-ALSO READ: Relationship Between Temperature And Density
+ALSO READ: Relationship Between Heart Rate And Lung Capacity

 This explains why objects at higher temperatures feel hotter to the touch than objects at lower temperatures.